cloudfork-com/moneypenny-aws-controls/README.md

 ## cron

+Each state change (running,stopped) requires a simplified cron expression.
 ```
  "0 15 1-5"
  ```

  - minute, 0..59
  - hour, 0..23
- - day of week, use range "2-3" or comma separated values "1,2,3,4".
+ - day of week, use range "2-3" or slash separated values "1/2/3/4".
 Sunday=0

 ### AWS tag

-Using a tag with key `moneypenny`, you can specify the cron expressions for both `running` and `stopped` states.
+Using a tag with key `moneypenny`, you can specify the cron expressions for both `running` and `stopped` state changes.
+Append a dot `.` to seperate each statement (running,stopped,count).

 To run a service between 08:00 and 18:00 on workdays (1=Monday,5=Friday), use:
 ```